-In this series, my intention is to help foster and nurture an open and profound bond between father and daughter, one that transcends the awkwardness of puberty.
+In this series, my intention is to help foster and nurture an open and profound father daughter relationship, one that transcends the awkwardness of puberty.
 (I wrote about it in more detail here.)
-This post is about how to be a good dad; scratch that – it’s about how to be a wonderful dad.
+This post is about things daughters need from their father, and how to be a good dad; scratch that – it’s about how to be a wonderful dad.

-Hubby: I want to be everything our daughters need in a Dad.
+Hubby: I’ve been thinking about what daughters need from their dad; I want to be everything for our girls.
 I want to give them the best possible start in life, and I want to continue that forward.
 How can I be their hero?

 Me: *Composes self* First of all, you’re already halfway there – wanting to be those things and acknowledging you have to work for them makes you a pretty special daddy.
 However, it’s essential that you’re aware of this very poignant truth: